AndreaRibuoli/RIBY/README.md

 bash-4.4$
 ```

-We are authorized to access the chroot from the outside so we perform our installation (the oredr matters):
+We are authorized to access the chroot from the outside so we perform our installation (the order matters):

 ```
 yum localinstall /QOpenSys/chRootRiby/ruby-3.0.0-2.ibmi7.3.ppc64.rpm
 yum localinstall /QOpenSys/chRootRiby/ruby-devel-3.0.0-2.ibmi7.3.ppc64.rpm
 ```

-Note that some prerequite packages may be missing and will be installed directly from ibm.repo.
+Note that some prerequite packages may be missing and will be installed directly from *ibm.repo*.
 Now Ruby interpreter is available for all users.

 Ruby is an excellent tool for system administration.